-This year is special; this cherry blossom festival marks the 50th year of celebrating the blooming of the cherry trees, or sakura, in San Francisco.
+This cherry blossom festival marks the 51st year of celebrating the blooming of the cherry trees, or sakura, in San Francisco.

 This annual festival is one of the most popular ones in San Francisco; around 200,000 people typically attend, but don't be scared off!
 The Cherry Blossom Festival is lots of fun, and family-friendly; plenty to see, free entertainment, and tasty food to try.